jordigilh/koku/PYTHON_AGGREGATOR_DEPLOYMENT_GUIDE.md

 This is Koku's API date validation enforcing the retention policy - not a Python Aggregator issue.
 If your environment uses `RETAIN_NUM_MONTHS >= 4`, these tests would pass.

+#### OCP-on-AWS Failures (6 tests)

+**2 tests** failed due to the same `RETAIN_NUM_MONTHS` date range validation as OCP-only.
-**4 tests failed due to test regex mismatch:**

-These are negative tests that check error message format.
+**4 tests** failed due to test regex mismatch - these are negative tests that check error message format.
 The test regex doesn't match the API's array response format.
 This is a test assertion issue, not an API or aggregator bug.

 ---